zachwhalen/creativecoding/about.md

 * Reflect on and evaluate creative digital work by others, including both peers in the class as well as in society.

 ## Requirements
-There is one required book for this class, _Virtual Muse: Experiments in Computer Poetry_.
-(1996) by Charles O. Hartmann, but many more helpful things are listed [on the resources page](/resources).
+There are two required book for this class, _Virtual Muse: Experiments in Computer Poetry_ (1996) by Charles O. Hartmann, is available through our library, and _Steal like an Artist: 10 Things Nobody Told You About Being Creative_ by Austin Kleon is available in the bookstore.

-You should bring a laptop to class every day.
+You should bring a laptop to class every day, if possible.

-## Grading
+## Minimalist Grading
-For this class, I am implementing an "ungrading" policy.
+For this class, I am implementing a minimalist policy.
 I will give students feedback on work submitted, and note when it has been completed and submitted, but it will be up to each student to make an argument on their own behalf to justify the final grade that they think they've earned by the end of the semester.

-Each [project](/project) will have a list of criteria and goals, and a student must satisfy all of those criteria (or propose and complete reasonable alternatives) and participate in peer workshops in order for that project to be considered "complete."

 ### Distribution
 Students should use the outomes listed above and the relative weights for each assignment listed below when making their final grade justification.